-US House of Representatives district 6, all PA House seats, and half of PA Senate seats will be on the May 15 ballot in Chester County, and Governor Wolf and Senator Casey will be running for reelection.
-US House 7 (now 5) and 16 (now 11) no longer include any of Chester County (for those candidates as of Feb.
-20, see here.)
+All the candidates below won the primary in their district and therefore now are our endorsed candidates.
+US House of Representatives district 6, all PA House seats, and half of PA Senate seats will be on the November 6 general election ballot in Chester County, and Governor Wolf (with new running mate John Fetterman) and Senator Casey will be running for reelection.

 Satisfying though the November 2017 election was, the statewide and national impact of our resolve awaits November 2018.